linhnguyen-gt/bloc_small/README.md

 searchQuery.add('Flutter'); // After 500ms of inactivity, outputs: Search for: Flutter
 ```

-`throttleTime(Duration duration)`

-Emits the first item emitted by the source `ReactiveSubject` in each time window of a specified duration.
+- `throttleTime(Duration duration)`: Emits the first item emitted by the source `ReactiveSubject` in each time window of a specified duration.

 ```dart
 final buttonClicks = ReactiveSubject<void>();